Sakshiparve695/Smart-Delivery-Analytics-GCP/README.md

 2. ETL script processes and cleans data
 3. Data is stored in **processed and fact tables**
 4. Fact data is analyzed using **BigQuery**
+5. Implemented batch ETL processing to transform and load delivery data into analytical tables.

 ---